togetherwithasteria/rusty_themy/README.md

 <div align="center">

 # 🦀🦀 Rusty Themy 🎨🎨
-*Obtain the current GTK color theme in Linux!*
+*Obtain the current color theme in your system!*

 </div>